reergymerej/button-life/README.md

 plugins can:

-* provide state visible to user (for showing how decisions are made)
+* make parts of state visible to user (for showing how decisions are made)
 * augment other plugins' state mutators